Bancie/Optimization-Oracle/README.md

 - Cutting-plane. <span style="color:red"> *(loading)*</span>
 - And more.

-By providing a collection of well-documented and efficient MILP algorithms, this repository aims to serve as a valuable resource for researchers, practitioners, and students interested in solving discrete optimization problems.
-The repository is continuously updated with new algorithms and techniques as they emerge in the field of MILP.
+By providing a collection of well-documented and efficient MILP algorithm libraries, this repository aims to serve as a valuable resource for researchers, practitioners, and students interested in solving discrete optimization problems.
+This repository is continuously updated with new algorithms and techniques as they emerge in the field of MILP.

 > ✨ For inquiries, please contact me at [21510802132@uah.edu.vn](https://mail.google.com/mail)